yb33n/awesome-developer/docs/web-development/frontend-development/css/css-layout/css-positioning.md

 sidebar_position: 6
 ---

-# CSS Positioning
+# Understanding CSS Positioning

-CSS positioning is a fundamental concept that allows developers to control the layout and placement of elements on a web page.
-It provides various methods to manipulate the position of an element relative to its normal position in the document flow, other elements, or the viewport.
+CSS positioning is a crucial concept in web design that allows you to control the layout and placement of elements on a webpage.

+## 1. Introduction to CSS Positioning

+CSS positioning determines how elements are placed and displayed on a webpage.
+By default, elements follow the normal document flow, but positioning allows you to change this behavior and create more complex layouts.

-## Types of Positioning
+## 2. Types of Positioning

-### 1. Static Positioning
+### Static Positioning

-Static positioning is the default for all HTML elements.
+- This is the default positioning for all elements.

-#### Characteristics:
-- Elements follow the normal document flow.
+- Elements appear in the normal document flow.
-- Not affected by top, right, bottom, left, or z-index properties.

-#### Usage:
+- The `top`, `right`, `bottom`, `left`, and `z-index` properties have no effect.

+Example:
 ```css
 .element {
   position: static;
 }
 ```

-#### When to use:
-- Rarely explicitly set, as it's the default.
-- Useful for resetting an element's positioning.

-### 2. Relative Positioning
+### Relative Positioning

-Relative positioning allows an element to be positioned relative to its normal(current) position.

-#### Characteristics:
 - The element is positioned relative to its normal position.
-- Does not affect the position of other elements.
-- Creates a new containing block for absolutely positioned children.

-#### Usage:
+- It can be moved using offset properties (top, right, bottom, left).
+- Other elements are not affected by its positioning.

+Example:
 ```css
 .element {
   position: relative;